-In order to stand for election as a Governor, you do need to be registered as a member and aged 16 years or over.
-Public membership application forms are available to complete on-line via our website www.mft.nhs.uk and click the 'Become a Member of our Trust - Membership Form' button or via the following direct link https://secure.membra.co.uk/MFTApplicationForm/
+In order to stand for election as a Public Governor, you do need to be registered as a member and aged 16 years or over.
+Public membership application forms are available to complete on-line - form available via the following link and/or OR code https://secure.membra.co.uk/Join/MFT

-Alternatively, a printable copy of the form is available here or contact the Foundation Trust Membership Office for a paper form (contact details on page 3).
+Alternatively, contact the Foundation Trust Membership Office for a paper form (contact details on page 29).

-Once your membership application form has been received and processed, you will receive a membership welcome letter which provides more information about being a Member.
+Once your public membership application form has been received and processed, you will receive a membership welcome letter which provides more information about being a Member.